ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

    During the in-place major version upgrade window (including a backup), the deployment is set to [*setUserWriteBlockMode*](https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode), which only allows read operations but no write opertions to the deployment to ensure a safe upgrade.
 As soon as the major version upgrade of the deployment is completed, the *writeBlockMode* is removed.
 {: important}

-- In-place major version upgrade without backup (not recommended): This option proceeds with the upgrade without creating a backup beforehand.
+- In-place major version upgrade without backup: This option proceeds with the upgrade without creating a backup beforehand.
 In the event that the in-place upgrade is unsuccessful, you will need to restore your deployment from the latest backup into a new deployment to ensure data integrity and minimal downtime.

-   Create a backup before starting the in-place upgrade process.
-This step is optional, but strongly recommended.
+   In-place upgrade without backup is not recommended.
+It may result in data loss if the upgrade fails at any stage, as there will be no immediate backup to restore from.
    {: important}

 ### Before you begin